 Research scholarship

-- COHTPEZ will offer a scholarship of 5,000$ to each successful applicant interested in One Health and whose research relates to the prevention, preparedness for, or response to emerging zoonotic diseases.
+- Canopy will offer a scholarship of 5,000$ to each successful applicant interested in One Health and whose research relates to the prevention, preparedness for, and response to emerging zoonotic diseases.

 Internship support

-- COHTPEZ will offer up to 10,000$ to each successful applicant to support short-term internships/placements in institutions involved in the prevention, preparedness for, and response to emerging zoonotic diseases.
+- Canopy will offer up to 10,000$ to each successful applicant to support short-term internships/placements in institutions involved in the prevention, preparedness for, and response to emerging zoonotic diseases.

 - This funding is intended to support experiential learning outside of your current institution/organisation and in a different discipline to your current work.